UA-141369524-4

 It’s good to sniff your spices once in a while to see if they are still fresh and usable.
 You can test them with a popcorn tasting party.

-With your popcorn tasting, instead of just a shake of salt, you can add a spice blend.
+…And hosting your home popcorn tasting, instead of just a shake of salt, you can add a spice blend.
 You can also add EVOO for some healthy points or keep your dry snack, dry without any fat (that’s good for weight loss missions or a Kapha imbalance).

 A small dash of salt (that’s a pinch or a teaspoon) daily is healthy for most people. 🧂